cilegordev/dotfiles/README.md

 ![](src/hyprland.png)

-- Menu : using rofi, wofi or nwg-drawer evrything is cool
+- Menu : using rofi, wofi or nwg-drawer everything is cool

 ![](src/nwg-drawer.png)